aimxlabs/hello-message/README.md

 # Welcome to Hello-Message

-Hello-Message is a lightweight, open-source protocol and SDK for secure and seamless communication between AI agents and AI-first APIs.
+Hello-Message is a lightweight, open-source protocol and SDK for secure and seamless communication between AI agents and AI-first services.
 The protocol leverages blockchain-based cryptographic signatures for authentication and is designed to integrate into a variety of programming environments.

 ## Project Overview